chef/automate/components/docs-chef-io/content/automate/on_prem_builder.md

 Accept the license with `y`.

 Please note that the Chef Automate UI will only support managing Users, Groups, and Authorization policies when deployed without the full Chef Automate stack.
-If you wish to enable all of Chef Automate at a later time you can update the product configuration to include the complete Chef Automate stack.
+If you wish to enable all of Chef Automate at a later time, you can update the product configuration to include the complete Chef Automate stack.
 For example:

 1. Create a new patch configuration toml as `config.toml` and update the products to include both `builder` and `automate`: